praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 Cloud backup is designed as a separate layer.
 Users start with a local master key and can enable cloud backup later.

+### Local Setup

+When the user creates their first wallet, the app generates a random 32-byte master key using a cryptographically secure random number generator (CSPRNG).
+This master key is stored in platform secure storage (Keychain on iOS, Keystore on Android).
+From the master key, we derive a `critical_data_key` using HKDF, then encrypt each wallet's seed with this derived key.

+At this point, the user has no cloud backup, just their seed words as the only recovery option.
+This is the baseline that cloud backup builds on top of.

+### Cloud Backup Flow

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../images/posts/passkey-prf-architecture-dark.svg">
   <img src="../images/posts/passkey-prf-architecture-light.svg" alt="Architecture diagram showing local setup, cloud backup, and restore flows">
 </picture>

+When the user enables cloud backup:

+1. User creates a passkey for the wallet's backup domain
+2. App generates a random 32-byte salt
+3. App calls `PRF(passkey, salt)` to derive a `prf_key`
+4. App encrypts the master key with `prf_key`
+5. App uploads the encrypted master key and per-wallet backups to cloud storage

 The key design decision is **decoupled storage**.
 The PRF protects the master key, but we store encrypted data separately in the user's own cloud storage (iCloud CloudKit on iOS, Google Drive appDataFolder on Android).

+### Restore Flow

+When restoring on a new device:

+1. Fetch the encrypted master key and wallet backups from cloud storage
+2. User authenticates with their synced passkey (biometric/PIN)
+3. App calls `PRF(passkey, salt)` to derive the same `prf_key`
+4. App decrypts the master key with `prf_key`
+5. App derives `critical_data_key` via HKDF
+6. App decrypts all wallet seeds

 This means: